 The problem resides in an over-emphasis on knowing.
 This is accompanied by the discomfort most of us feel with the notion of mystery.
 We could say that the popularity of mystery novels demonstrates a real interest and attraction to mystery.
 But, that's not really the case.
 The popularity of mystery novels resides in the fact that the novel points out a mystery but concludes with the mystery being solved.
 A mystery novel that leaves things mysterious wouldn't have a lot of appeal.

-The dark truth is that for a long term relationship to maintain its vitality, a portion of it has to remain mysterious.
+The deep truth is that for a long term relationship to maintain its vitality, a portion of it has to remain mysterious.
 In order for a couple to feel actively drawn to each other there needs to be an experience of interest and curiosity both of which are fueled by the presence of mystery.